Inhomogeneous conformal field theory out of equilibrium

-We recall that the CFT in Example~\ref{Example:Luttinger_model} gives an effective description of the quantum $XXZ$ spin chain (close to but not exactly at half filling) with the so-called Luttinger parameter $K$ corresponding to the anisotropy $\D$. \footnote{ If $\kF$ denotes the Fermi momentum and $a$ is the lattice spacing, then $K = {1}/{\sqrt{ 1 + {4\D}\sin(a\kF)/{\pi} }}$ for $a\kF$ close but not exactly equal to $\pi/2$. } Similarly, one application of the CFT in Example~\ref{Example:Free_fermions} is as the effective description of the quantum $XX$ spin chain ($\D = 0$).
+We recall that the CFT in Example~\ref{Example:Luttinger_model} gives an effective description of the quantum $XXZ$ spin chain (close to but not exactly at half filling) with the so-called Luttinger parameter $K$ corresponding to the anisotropy $\D$. \footnote{ If $\kF$ denotes the Fermi momentum and $a$ denotes the lattice spacing, then $K = {1}/{\sqrt{ 1 + {4\D}\sin(a\kF)/{\pi} }}$ for $a\kF$ close but not exactly equal to $\pi/2$, since at half filling there is an umklapp interaction term (with coupling constant proportional to $\Delta$) in the effective description that spoils exact solvability. } Similarly, one application of the CFT in Example~\ref{Example:Free_fermions} is as the effective description of the quantum $XX$ spin chain ($\D = 0$).

 Other CFTs to which our considerations apply include so-called minimal models and $k$-level Wess-Zumino-Witten models, cf., e.g., \cite{FMS, KnZa}.